A higher-order singular value decomposition tensor emulator for spatio-temporal simulators: HOSVD Tensor Emulation

-In this section, we develop a statistical emulator extending the approach of \cite{Hooten2011} by using the HOSVD.
-The key advantage of this approach is being able to emulate each component of a multi-dimensional spatio-temporal input-output space as well as model parameters by including separate surrogate models in each dimension.
+In this section, we develop a statistical emulator by using the HOSVD.
+An important advantage of this approach is being able to emulate each component of a multi-dimensional spatio-temporal input-output space as well as model parameters by including separate surrogate models in each dimension.
+Additionally, an important aspect is the selection of different machine-learning models for the different tensor components, which is explained in Section 3.3.